onejeuu/stalcraft-api/docs/source/guides/database.rst

 | This downloads the index files from GitHub and caches them locally.

 | Synchronization takes **1–10 seconds**, depending on your connection.
-| Data is then cached in memory for subsequent requests.
+| Indexes is then cached in memory for subsequent requests.

 .. code-block:: python